 Unsure about your French table manners?
 Click Here to download > > How to avoid these 10 food etiquette mistakes !

-Updated 4 February 2023 by Leyla Alyanak — Parisian by birth, Lyonnaise by adoption, historian by passion
+Updated 3 February 2025 by Leyla Alyanak — Parisian by birth, Lyonnaise by adoption, historian by passion

 Throughout Europe, as the 19th century gave way to the 20th, Art Nouveau swept all convention away.
-In France, this art stream was called the Ecole de Nancy, or Nancy school, and was most famous in the city which bears its name.
+In France, this art stream was called the Ecole de Nancy, or Nancy School, and was most famous in the city which bears its name.

 NOTE: Pages on this site may contain affiliate links, which support this site.
 See full Privacy Policy here.

-Art Nouveau had an incredibly short history – from the 1890s to just before World War I – but the Ecole de Nancy was so rich and vibrant that on some of Nancy;s streets, it might as well still be alive.
+Art Nouveau had an incredibly short history – from the 1890s to just before World War I – but the École de Nancy was so rich and vibrant that on some of Nancy's streets, it might as well still be alive.

-Today, Art Nouveau is back in fashion: walking tours of Art Nouveau neighbourhoods are packed, stories set in the Belle Epoque which birthed it are hugely popular, and in bric-a-brac shops and flea markets, Art Nouveau pieces are among the most expensive and coveted, given their rarity.
+Today, Art Nouveau is back in fashion: walking tours of Art Nouveau neighborhoods are packed, stories set in the Belle Epoque which birthed it are hugely popular, and in bric-a-brac shops and flea markets, Art Nouveau pieces are among the most expensive and coveted, given their rarity.

 But the one place in France to see it all at close quarters is right here, in Nancy, just an hour-and-a-half from Paris.
-Despite this proximity, Nancy isn't yet on everyone's radar.

 The words "Art Nouveau" mean New Art, and that's exactly what it is.